Kerang bin day & collection schedule

 In Kerang, postcode 3579, waste and recycling services come from Gannawarra Shire.

-The suburb sits roughly 280km NW of Melbourne.
+The suburb sits roughly 280km North-West of Melbourne.

-Locals know it for the the Loddon River and the ibis rookeries.
+Locals know it for the Loddon River and the ibis rookeries.

 The rest of this page covers Kerang's bins, schedule pattern and local collection notes.
 An address search gives you the precise dates for your street.